Poets&Quants Top Business Schools

 The A.B.
 Freeman School of Business MBA: What You Need To Know

 The A. B. Freeman School of Business at Tulane University was established in 1914, with the main campus sitting in Uptown New Orleans.
-The Freeman School has been dedicated to preparing current and future business leaders to contribute positively to their organizations and their communities, which of course includes adapting to current national and global change.
+The Freeman School has been dedicated to preparing current and future business leaders to contribute positively to their organizations and their communities.

-Students can focus on up to two specializations offered in seven areas: entrepreneurship, entrepreneurial hospitality, real estate, and strategic management & innovation and three STEM-designated areas; analytics, energy, and finance.
+Students can focus on up to two specializations offered in many concentration areas including entrepreneurship, entrepreneurial hospitality, real estate, strategic management & innovation and the new Finance and Business Analytics, Sustainability, and Strategy & Marketing concentrations.
+The B-School offers three more STEM-designated concentrations in analytics, energy, and finance.

-Students interested in entrepreneurship have access to the Lepage Center for Entrepreneurship and Innovation.
-The Lepage Center has deep connections to the New Orleans entrepreneurial ecosystem and brings in industry experts to act as mentors.
-Many Freeman MBAs develop and launch their own startups with knowledge gained through distinctive coursework and extracurricular opportunities.
+MBAs interested in entrepreneurship have access to the Lepage Center for Entrepreneurship and Innovation.
+The Center has deep connections to the New Orleans entrepreneurial ecosystem and brings in industry experts to act as mentors.
+Many Freeman MBAs go on to develop and launch their own startups.
+Also, the school is incorporating a new presentation series that features prominent business leaders and highlight topics of interest to MBA students.

 A.B.
 Freeman School of Business